theislab/sfaira/docs/roadmap.rst

 Cell ontologies
 ~~~~~~~~~~~~~~~
-We are currently migrating our ontology to use the Cell Onotology_ as a backbone.
+We are currently migrating our ontology to use the Cell Ontology_ as a backbone.
 For details, read through this milestone_.

 .. _Ontology: http://www.obofoundry.org/ontology/cl.html